Midnight on the Water is...

 Dani Hawkins

 Dani has made music with the Boston Philharmonic, the Richardson Chamber Players, the Delaware Symphony Orchestra, and various other ensembles and contradance bands.
 From 2010-2014, they played as one half of Driftwood Duet, which performed over 100 engagements a year and won consecutive Best of Gigmasters awards in 2012, 2013, and 2014, and Wedding Wire's Couple's Choice Award in 2014.
 In 2012, Dani released “Ride EP,” a DVD of original multimedia art based on footage and field recordings taken while living out of a van.
+They've taught cello at Maine Fiddle Camp, Fiddle Hell, the Ashokan Center, Folk College, Summertrios, Princeton in Asia, Open Access to Music Education, and Cornell University.

-Dani has taught cello at Maine Fiddle Camp, Fiddle Hell, Summertrios, Princeton in Asia, Open Access to Music Education, and Cornell University, and has studied cello, composition, and ethnomusicology at Princeton University, the New England Conservatory, Memorial University of Newfoundland, and Cornell.
-Their fieldwork has taken them to China's Hunan province, Brooklyn, Wet’suwet’en territory, Philadelphia, and rural New England, and they have presented scholarship at the Society for Ethnomusicology, the American Studies Association, the Royal Society of Canada, and the International Institute for Critical Studies in Improvisation.
-In addition to teaching undergraduate music classes, they’ve also designed and taught interdisciplinary seminars like “The Politics of Listening: Sound and Civic Life” and “Music in the Making and Unmaking of Race" at Memorial of University of Newfoundland, Cornell University, and Swarthmore College.
+Dani received their PhD in ethnomusicology from Cornell University in 2023 after completing previous studies in cello, composition, and ethnomusicology at Princeton University, the New England Conservatory, and the Memorial University of Newfoundland.
+They have conducted fieldwork in China's Hunan province, Brooklyn, Wet’suwet’en territory, Philadelphia, rural New England, and Ghana, and have presented the resulting scholarship at the Society for Ethnomusicology, the American Studies Association, the Royal Society of Canada, the International Council for Traditions of Music and Dance, and the International Institute for Critical Studies in Improvisation.
+Their dissertation, Listening Beyond Modernity: Race, Radicalism, and Folklife, won the 2024 Donald J. Grout Memorial Prize, and their paper "Writing Music / Writing Movements" was awarded the 2023 Pantaleoni Prize by the Mid-Atlantic Chapter of the Society for Ethnomusicology.
+In addition to teaching conventional undergraduate music classes, they’ve designed and taught interdisciplinary seminars like “The Politics of Listening: Sound and Civic Life” and “Music in the Making and Unmaking of Race" at Memorial of University of Newfoundland, Cornell University, and Swarthmore College.

-They enjoy hot wings, bodysurfing in the summer, and jumping in lakes and rivers in the winter.
+They enjoy hot wings, beer, bodysurfing in the summer, and jumping in lakes and rivers in the winter.

 Dani has made music with the Boston Philharmonic, the Richardson Chamber Players, the Delaware Symphony Orchestra, and various other ensembles and contradance bands.
 From 2010-2014, they played as one half of Driftwood Duet, which performed over 100 engagements a year and won consecutive Best of Gigmasters awards in 2012, 2013, and 2014, and Wedding Wire's Couple's Choice Award in 2014.
 In 2012, Dani released “Ride EP,” a DVD of original multimedia art based on footage and field recordings taken while living out of a van.
+They've taught cello at Maine Fiddle Camp, Fiddle Hell, the Ashokan Center, Folk College, Summertrios, Princeton in Asia, Open Access to Music Education, and Cornell University.

-Dani has taught cello at Maine Fiddle Camp, Fiddle Hell, Summertrios, Princeton in Asia, Open Access to Music Education, and Cornell University, and has studied cello, composition, and ethnomusicology at Princeton University, the New England Conservatory, Memorial University of Newfoundland, and Cornell.
-Their fieldwork has taken them to China's Hunan province, Brooklyn, Wet’suwet’en territory, Philadelphia, and rural New England, and they have presented scholarship at the Society for Ethnomusicology, the American Studies Association, the Royal Society of Canada, and the International Institute for Critical Studies in Improvisation.
-In addition to teaching undergraduate music classes, they’ve also designed and taught interdisciplinary seminars like “The Politics of Listening: Sound and Civic Life” and “Music in the Making and Unmaking of Race" at Memorial of University of Newfoundland, Cornell University, and Swarthmore College.
+Dani received their PhD in ethnomusicology from Cornell University in 2023 after completing previous studies in cello, composition, and ethnomusicology at Princeton University, the New England Conservatory, and the Memorial University of Newfoundland.
+They have conducted fieldwork in China's Hunan province, Brooklyn, Wet’suwet’en territory, Philadelphia, rural New England, and Ghana, and have presented the resulting scholarship at the Society for Ethnomusicology, the American Studies Association, the Royal Society of Canada, the International Council for Traditions of Music and Dance, and the International Institute for Critical Studies in Improvisation.
+Their dissertation, Listening Beyond Modernity: Race, Radicalism, and Folklife, won the 2024 Donald J. Grout Memorial Prize, and their paper "Writing Music / Writing Movements" was awarded the 2023 Pantaleoni Prize by the Mid-Atlantic Chapter of the Society for Ethnomusicology.
+In addition to teaching conventional undergraduate music classes, they’ve designed and taught interdisciplinary seminars like “The Politics of Listening: Sound and Civic Life” and “Music in the Making and Unmaking of Race" at Memorial of University of Newfoundland, Cornell University, and Swarthmore College.

-They enjoy hot wings, bodysurfing in the summer, and jumping in lakes and rivers in the winter.
+They enjoy hot wings, beer, bodysurfing in the summer, and jumping in lakes and rivers in the winter.